Shahtarov/Shahtarov/README.md

-# 🙋‍♂️ About Me:
+# 🙋‍♂️ Hi there:

-🌐 Hi, I'm Roman Shahtarov, and I'm front-end developer.
+🌐 I'm Roman Shahtarov, and I'm front-end developer.

 🔭 I love traveling, reading books, and meeting new people.
-Additionally, I am actively involved in internet marketing.
+I am also interested in Internet marketing and analytics.

 ## 🌐 Сontacts: